LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 Unwilling to compromise as the ends always justify the means

 ##### Affiliations
-The Veiled Heralds of Mortos
+- The Veiled Heralds of Mortos
+- Sunmaek Chancellorship
+- Librarians Guild
+-

 ### Backstory